dhh1128/vvp/spec.md

 1. Extract the `kid` header.
 1. Fetch the key state for the callee at the reference time from the OOBI in `kid`.
 Caches may be used to optimize this, as long as they meet the freshness requirements of the verifier.
 1. Use the public key of the callee to verify that the signature on the passport is valid for that key state.
-1. Extract the `evd` field, which references the dossier ({{<dossier}}) that constitutes backing evidence.
+2. Extract the `evd` field, which references the dossier that constitutes backing evidence.
-1. Use the SAID ({{<said}}) of the dossier as a lookup key to see whether the dossier has already been fully validated.
+3. Use the SAID ({{TOIP-CESR}}) of the dossier as a lookup key to see whether the dossier has already been fully validated.
 Since dossiers are highly stable, caching dossier validations is recommended.
-1. Confirm that the dossier was signed (issued) by the same AID that appears in the `kid` header.
+4. Confirm that the dossier was signed (issued) by the same AID that appears in the `kid` header.
-1. If the dossier requires full validation, perform it.
+5. If the dossier requires full validation, perform it.
-1. Check to see whether the revocation status of the dossier and each item it depends on has been tested recently enough, at the reference time, to satisfy the verifier's freshness requirements.
+6. Check to see whether the revocation status of the dossier and each item it depends on has been tested recently enough, at the reference time, to satisfy the verifier's freshness requirements.
-1. Compare the callee's TN to the TNAlloc credential ({{<tnalloc-credential}}) cited in the dossier ({{<dossier}}) to confirm that the callee has the right to accept calls at this number.
+7. Compare the callee's TN to the TNAlloc credential cited in the dossier to confirm that the callee has the right to accept calls at this number.
-1. If the passport includes non-null values for the optional `card` claim, extract that information and check that the brand attributes claimed for the call are justified by a brand credential ({{<brand-credential}}) in the dossier.
+8. If the passport includes non-null values for the optional `card` claim, extract that information and check that the brand attributes claimed for the call are justified by a brand credential in the dossier.
-1. Check any business logic.
+9. Check any business logic.
 For example, if the passport includes a non-null value for the optional `goal` claim, and the preceding INVITE included a VVP passport that also declared a goal, confirm that the callee's and caller's goals overlap (one must be a subset of the other).
 Or, if the delegated signer credential says that a call center or an AI can accept calls during certain hours, or in certain geos, check those attributes of the call.

 ## Planning for efficiency
 A complete verficiation of either caller or callee passport, from scratch, is quite rigorous.
 With no caches, it may take several seconds, much like a thorough validation of a certificate chain.
 However, much VVP evidence is stable for long periods of time and lends itself to caching, subject to the proviso that revocation freshness must be managed wisely.
-Since the same dossier is used to add assurance to many calls -- perhaps thousands or millions of calls, for busy call centers -- and many dossiers will reference the same issuers and issuees and their associated key states and KELs ({{<KEL}}), caching will produce huge benefits.
+Since the same dossier is used to add assurance to many calls -- perhaps thousands or millions of calls, for busy call centers -- and many dossiers will reference the same issuers and issuees and their associated key states and KELs ({{TOIP-KERI}}), caching will produce huge benefits.

 Furthermore, because SAIDs and their associated data (including links to other nodes in a data graph) have a tamper-evident relationship, any party can perform validation and compile their results, then share the data with verifiers that want to do less work.
 Validators like this are not oracles, because consumers of such data need not trust shared results blindly.
 They can always directly recompute some or all of it from a passport, to catch deception.
 However, they can do this lazily or occasionally, per their preferred balance of risk/effort.

 *In toto*, these characteristics mean that no centralized registry is required in any given ecosystem.
 Data can be fetched directly from its source, across jurisdictional boundaries.
 Because it is fetched from its source, it comes with consent.
 Privacy can be tuned (see {{<privacy}}).
 Simple opportunistic, uncoordinated reuse (e.g., in or across the datacenters of TSPs) will arise spontaneously and will dramatically improve the scale and efficiency of the system.

 ## Historical analysis
 Normally, a verification algorithm determines whether the passport verifies *now*.
 (This is the only evaluation that's valid for most JWTs, because they depend on ephemeral key state fetched just in time from `x5u`).
 However, a VVP passport can do more.
-Its `kid` header references a KEL for the signer's AID, and its `evd` header references a dossier issued by either the AID of the AP or the AID of the callee.
-Thence it connects to a KEL (see {{<KEL}}).
+Its `kid` header references a KEL for the signer's AID ({{TOIP-KERI}}), and its `evd` header references a dossier issued by either the AID of the AP or the AID of the callee.
+Thence it connects to a KEL ({{TOIP-KERI}}).
 These data structures provide key state transitions that are timestamped -- both by the controllers of the AIDs, and by their independent witnesses.
 Although the timestamps are not guaranteed to be perfectly synchronized, they can be compared to establish rough transition times and to detect duplicity.

 Using this historical information, it becomes possible to ask whether a VVP passport would have verified at an arbitrary moment in the past.
 In such framings, the reference time from the verification algorithm is *then*, not *now*.
 In the normal case where *then* falls outside a fuzzy range, answers about key state are clear to all observers.
 In the rare cases where *then* falls inside a fuzzy range, a state transition was underway but not yet universally known, and a verifier can compute the key state (and thence, the outcome of the verification algorithm) according to their preferred interpretation.